Mariah Carey: Songwriting

 producer and emphasized the importance of being acknowledged for these roles.
 Despite that, she has also admitted having to constantly remind people of her songwriting work, noting that "A lot of people see that whole other image.
-They see this diva; they see hair, makeup, body, and clothes… They don’t think songwriter."
+They see this diva; they see hair, makeup, body, and clothes...
+They don't think songwriter."
+Music critics have similarly observed that her songwriting is frequently overlooked despite her success.
 Upon her induction into the Songwriters Hall of Fame, the institution named her "the all-time most successful female songwriter in chart history".
+In 2026, The New York Times included Carey on its list "The 30 Greatest Living American Songwriters".